-Queensland's Hydrogen Industry Strategy 2019-2024 demonstrates the Queensland Government's commitment to developing a sustainable hydrogen industry by 2030.
+The Queensland Hydrogen Industry Strategy 2019-2024 demonstrates the Queensland Government's commitment to developing a sustainable hydrogen industry by 2030.
+There is the potential for the priority Port of Abbot Point and the Port of Hay Point to be considered as major hubs for green hydrogen exports.
+The master plan supports this vision through the identification of land for potential development while ensuring environmental values of the area are protected.
 Hydrogen is a clean, flexible energy carrier that can reduce carbon emissions from transport, power generation and industrial sectors.
 Hydrogen has the potential to be a major new export product from Queensland.
 Queensland ports can support the development of hydrogen production facilities on port industrial land close to export infrastructure.